hyosung11/Launch-School/Sprints/sprint_planning.md

   - The Treadly 2 Pro comes back to mind

 - **What is at the top of the product backlog?**
-  - JS101 Lesson 2 Asssignments
+  - JS101 Lesson 2 Assignments
   - JS101 Small Problems > Easy 2
   - JS101 Small Problems > Easy 3
   - JS101 Small Problems > Easy 4